avaneev/biteopt/README.md

 number of cost function evaluations).

-The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range in order to reduce boundary effects that may greatly reduce convergence.
+The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may greatly reduce convergence.
 If the target local or global minimum stands very close to the parameter value boundaries these strategies may fail to converge.

+It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
+The optimizePlateau() function can be used to optimize functions that have a complex landscape.
+This function works within the bounds of allocated iteration limit, and performs re-initializations when the optimization process reaches the plateau.

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of